Visual kunstmatige intelligentie

 NLP & Suggestions

-ChatbotGPT explains that she uses suggestions to influence sight, hearing, touch, smell and taste.
-Therapists familiar with neurolinear programming (NLP) recognize in this the comprehensive VAKO system they use to communicate efficiently with their patients.
+Therapists familiar with neurointegrative programming (NLP) recognize in this the extensive VAKO system with which they communicate efficiently with their patients.

 Those who believe that only visual and auditory stimuli are used are mistaken.